-The Dobermann and Pinscher breed are also predisposed to BHFD and other dysplastic follicular diseases, such as color dilution alopecia (CDA), and in both it is possible to result in abnormalities of the coat and obtain abnormal characteristics in tricography (Richman & Griffin, 2018).
+The Dobermann and Pinscher breed are also predisposed to BHFD and other dysplastic follicular diseases, such as color dilution alopecia (CDA), and in both it is possible to result in abnormalities of the coat and obtain abnormal characteristics in tricography (RICHMAN & GRIFFIN, 2018).

-According to Ferreira et al. (2007), the main histopathological changes of BHFD are moderate epidermal and follicular orthokeratotic hyperkeratosis, acanthosis, follicular dysplasia, inactive hair follicles in telogen stage, follicular atrophy, epidermal melanocytes full of melanin and macromelanosomes in the epithelium and in the extracellular matrix.
+According to Ferreira et al.

+(2007),the main histopathological of BHFD moderate changes are epidermal and follicular orthokeratotic hyperkeratosis, acanthosis, follicular dysplasia, inactive hair follicles in stage, follicular telogen atrophy, epidermal melanocytes full of melanin macromelanosomes in and the epithelium and in the extracellular matrix.

 Based on the histopathological findings and clinical presentation, as well as in the absence of others concomitant illnesses, the dog was diagnosed with BHFD.

-In trichogram, irregular an accumulation melanin of (macromelanosomes) was observed throughout the hair and. also, degeneration in the bulb region, with loss of differentiation between the medullary and cortical regions (Figure 03).
+In trichogram, an accumulation of melanin irregular (macromelanosomes) was observed throughout the hair and, also, degeneration in the bulb region, with loss of differentiation between the medullary and cortical regions (Figure 3).